Kansas Supreme Court Justice Carol Beier announces retirement plans

 TOPEKA, Kan.
-(AP, KSNW) — Kansas Supreme Court Justice Carol Beier said she will retire effective Sept.
+(AP) — Kansas Supreme Court Justice Carol Beier said she will retire effective Sept.
 18. Beier announced her retirement Friday.

 Beier’s decision will give Democratic Gov. Laura Kelly the opportunity to appoint a third justice to the state Supreme Court.
 Beier was served on the court since September of 2003, after being appointed by former Gov. Kathleen Sebelius.
 Voters retained her in four elections since then.